Places to visit en route to or from Malvern

 Visit Bridgnorth has info for Much Wenlock too.

 Kilpeck Church (SO444305), left.
 Well worth a detour for the carvings (not just around the door!).
 There are quite a few web sites with info.
-We suggest HerefordWebpages (link problem May 2012) as a starter, Sacred Destinations has some good photos and history.
-Also check out Kilpeck Inn, which hopes to be the greenest pub in the country.
+Sacred Destinations has some good photos and history.
+Also check out Kilpeck Inn, which wants to be the greenest pub around.

 Visit Herefordshire Churches web site has basic information on many of the most interesting churches in the county.